 Consolidation of ORM Timber Fund I, LP (Fund I), ORM Timber Fund II, Inc. (Fund II), and ORM Timber Fund III (REIT) Inc. (Fund III).
-Olympic Resource Management LLC (ORMLLC), a subsidiary of the Partnership, owns 1% of each of the funds and is the general partner of Fund I and manager of Funds II and III.
+Olympic Resource Management LLC (ORMLLC), a subsidiary of the Partnership, owns 1% of each of the funds and is the general partner of Fund I and I and III.
 The Partnership are owns 19% of Funds I and II and 4% of Fund III.
 Third-party investors do not have the right to dissolve these Funds or otherwise remove the general partner/manager without cause or a super-majority vote of the third-party investors, nor do they have substantive participating rights in major decisions of the Funds.
 Based upon this governance structure, ORMLLC has presumptive control of the Funds and, as a result, under accounting rules the Funds must be consolidated into the Partnership's financial statements.

 Timber Fund Management Fees.
 The Partnership's wholly owned subsidiary, ORMLLC, earns management fees related to managing the Funds.
-As a result, the Partnership's consolidated financial statements, excluding the Funds, include 100% of these management fees as revenue.
-The stand-alone financial statements for the Funds include 100% of these management fees as expenses.
+As a result, the Partnership's consolidated financial statements, excluding the Funds, include 100% of these management fees as expenses.
 The dollar amounts are the same, allowing for elimination of these two amounts in consolidation, and initially, no income impact in consolidation.
 However, Funds I and II are owned 80% third-party investors, while Fund III is owned 95% by third-party investors, and, as a result, 80% and 95% of these management fees are paid by these third-party investors, respectively.
-The management fees paid by third-party investors flows to the Partnership's Statement of Operations as a component of the caption" "Net (income) loss attributable to noncontrolling interest - ORM Timber Funds," effectively bringing management fees paid by third-party investors back into consolidated income of the Partnership as detailed on page 40.
+The management fees paid by third-party investors flows to the Partnership's Statement of Operations as a component of the caption" "Net (income) loss attributable to noncontrolling interest-ORM Timber Funds," effectively bringing management fees paid by third-party investors back into consolidated income of the Partnership as detailed on page 46.

 Total management fees of \$3.3 million, \$2.8 million and \$2.2 million were generated in 2014, 2013 and 2012, respectively.
 To summarize the aforementioned consolidation process, these management fees were eliminated from revenue in the Partnership's Timberland Management segment and from operating expenses in the Partnership's Fee Timber segment.
-The management fees paid by third-party investors in the funds were added back to consolidated income in the Statement of Operations as a component of the caption "Net loss attributable to noncontrolling interests - ORM Timber Funds."
+The management fees paid by third-party investors in the funds were added back to consolidated income in the Statement of Operations as a component of the caption "Net loss attributable to noncontrolling interests-ORM Timber Funds."

 Incentive Compensation.
 The Human Resources Committee adopted a new incentive compensation program in 2010.
 The program has two components - the Performance Restricted Unit ("PRU") plan and the Long-Term Incentive Plan ("LTIP").
 Both components have a long-term emphasis, with the PRU plan focused on annual decision making, and the LTIP focused on 3-year performance of the Partnership's publicly traded units relative to a group of peer companies.
 Compensation expense relating to the PRU will be recognized over the four-year future service period beginning with the date of grant.
-Approximately \$867,000 of equity compensation expense related to the PRU component of this program was recognized in 2014.
-As of December 31, 2014, we had accrued \$1.0 million, with \$287,000 of that total attributable to the cash component of the PRU element and the balance of \$751,000 attributable to the LTIP that is paid in cash.
+Approximately \$867,000 of equity compensation expense related to the PRU compensation expense related to the PRU and accrued \$1.0 million, with \$287,000 of that total attributable to the cash component of the PRU element and the balance of \$751,000 attributable to the LTIP that is paid in cash.